iotivity/iotivity-lite/port/arduino/README.md

 #### For ARM(SAMD) target
 make ARCH=samd SERVER=1 IPV4=1 DYNAMIC=1 XMEM=1 SECURE=1 upload
 ```

+Note: as of lately, the build is doen within the build scritp( build_arduino.sh)
+	the user needs just to provide build options.

 Security
 --------
-Security Support as been added for all board. successful test were performed on ARM based devices, with better result obtain on the Arduino Due.
-However, for the mega, one need to adapt the stack to the external stack for a succesfful onboarding process and secuirted CRUDN.
+Security Support as been added for all boards. successful tests were performed on ARM based devices
+with better result obtain on the Arduino Due.

-**Note:**: on SAMD board make sure to disable DEBUG as much as possible.
+Note:: on SAMD board make sure to disable DEBUG as much as possible.

 Testing
 -------
-Under test  see some log of what to expect from the arduino server when running the simpleclient app from linux.
-An arduino client test is also provided under this path for operating as a resources requester.
-Additional tests show that one iotivity-constrained client/server can communicate with another client/server based on the main iotivity-code.some test were perfomed using the  iotivity node JS port(iotivity-node) as well yieldng expected results, i was even able to get good response from the iot-rest-api server. more on that will be documented.
+Under test  see some log of what to expect from the arduino server when running the simpleclient
+app from linux.
+An arduino client test is also provided under this path for operating as a resources
+requester.
+Additional tests show that one iotivity-constrained client/server can communicate with
+another client/server based on the main iotivity.some test were perfomed using the  iotivity node JS
+port(iotivity-node) as well yieldng expected results, i was even able to get good response from the
+iot-rest-api server. more on that will be documented.

-Using an extrnal memory for ( Mega) would become a requirment as the iotivity stack keep growing with additional feature. still it improve the performance of the board(Mega) and enable testing with Debug fully on, allocated larger space for internal structure. first test were done successfully pushing all heap allocation to external memory.
-For security feature one may need to push .data section as well heap to the xmem interface.
+Using an extrnal memory for ( Mega) would become a requirment as the iotivity stack keep growing
+with additional feature. still it improves the performance of the board(Mega) and enable testing
+with Debug fully on, allocated larger space for internal structure. first test were done successfully
+pushing all heap allocation to external memory.
+For security feature one may need to push .data
+section as well heap to the xmem interface.

 Issues
 ------
-Arduino does not handle IPV6, thus client wont be able to send unicast requests/responses automatically. from what i got, the client actually sent two request, one over IPV6(default) and another via IPV4 to the server which  receive both and reject the latter, although the response from the server contains all endpoints enabled(IPV6 and IPV4).
-By default the iotivity client code uses the first endpoint which is the IPV6 one. thus making arduino client unicast response unreachable(w5500 does not support IPV6). one should use the next endpoint from the reply(which IPV4) as `light_server = endpoint->next;`
+Arduino does not handle IPV6, thus client wont be able to send unicast requests/responses
+automatically. from what i got, the client actually sent two request, one over IPV6(default)
+and another via IPV4 to the server which  receive both and reject the latter, although the response
+from the server contains all endpoints enabled(IPV6 and IPV4).
+By default the iotivity client code
+uses the first endpoint which is the IPV6 one. thus making arduino client unicast response
+unreachable(w5500 does not support IPV6). one should use the next endpoint from the reply(which IPV4)
+as `light_server = endpoint->next;`

 mbeDTLS Memory constaints
 --------------------------